Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

 #### PUT
 The PUT route in my opinion is the worst Restful route.
 Like PATCH it updates something, but instead of taking in the element you want to change, you have to input the full object.
+It's used to replace an item while PATCH is to update.
 This means if you want to change the color of a dog, you would have to send the full dog with the changed color to the server.

 Don't use this route, PATCH is better in mostly all situations.

 #### DELETE
 The delete Route deletes something.
 You would send a DELETE request to